Susseratal/database/README.md

         why must I break everything I touch?

+        Added License

 To Do:

         - [ ] Create a functioning loop so that it can append to the table on any given run

+        - [ ] Create user input functionality

+        - [ ] Make the database correctly append the table instead of just changing the existing data